Luis14718/nicasource-front-end/README.md

-# Getting Started with Create React App
+# Getting Started with  Nica Source React Front end

+this app I used Funcitonal components and class component but mostly functional components due to the limit time of the assesment working with functional components is faster in my case.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).